MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 > Applications of adiabatic state preparation are covered in the samples.
 > For the Ising model using a manual implementation of adiabatic state preparation versus using the `AdiabaticEvolution` function, please see the [**AdiabaticIsing** sample](TODO: link).
 > For phase estimation and adiabatic state preparation in the Ising model, please see the [**IsingPhaseEstimation** sample](TODO: link).

-The modeling of Hamiltonians is one of the major application areas desired for Quantum Computing.
-We provide a simple example of this based on the experimental results reported in [O'Malley et. al.](https://arxiv.org/abs/1512.06860) using superconducting qubits.
-The model used for molecular hydrogen ($H_2$) only requires Pauli matrices

 > [!TIP]
 > The [simulation of molecular Hydrogen](TODO: link) is an interesting and brief sample.
 The model and experimental results reported in [O'Malley et. al.](https://arxiv.org/abs/1512.06860) only requires Pauli matrices and takes the form $\hat H = g\_{0}I\_0I\_1+g\_1{Z\_0}+g\_2{Z\_1}+g\_3{Z\_0}{Z\_1}+g\_4{Y\_0}{Y\_1}+g\_5{X\_0}{X\_1}$.
 This is an effective Hamiltonian only requiring only 2 qubits, where the constants $g$ are computed from the distance $R$ between the two Hydrogen atoms.
 Using canon functions, the Paulis are converted to unitaries and then evolved over short periods of time using the Trotter-Suzuki decomposition.
 A good approximation to the $H_2$ ground state can be created without using adiabatic state preparation, and so the ground state energy may be found directly by utilizing phase Estimation from the canon.